 Facing graduation in May, sophomore at Barton Community College Devan Boeger would have easily been able to look back on the last two years with comfort, pride and a sense of accomplishment.
 Those emotions however, have recently been amplified, as Boeger is the recipient of a Bronze Scholar Award, a prestigious national honor recognizing only the top 0.1 percent of the 125,000 members of Phi Theta Kappa Honor Society.

 Cathy Estes has been communicating with local and area physicians for years – just not face to face.
 So, as coordinator of Sunflower's Early Education Center (EEC), Estes thought it was high time to change that.

-Spanish Brass with its offering of classical to contemporary music will perform for the Golden Belt Community Concert Association at 7:30 p.m.
-Thursday, March 1, in the Great Bend Municipal Auditorium, Lakin and Stone.
+Anna Wilson, noted for her unique blend of jazz and country music, will perform for the Golden Belt Community Concert Association at 7:30 p.m.
+Tuesday, March 27, in the Great Bend Municipal Auditorium, Lakin and Stone.

 Barton County resident Richard W. Unrein announced his intention to file for the Republican nomination for Barton County Sheriff.
 Unrein said he would bring his law enforcement, management and leadership experience to the Sheriff's Office.
 His focus would be to provide service, cooperation, communication and protection to the citizens of Barton County.